luna/luna-rfcs/text/0000-luna-build.md

   If you attempt to publish the project without a license, an error will be generated.
 - `README.ldoc` Contains the project readme in Luna documentation syntax.
+- `README.md` Contains the GitHub readme in Markdown syntax.
 - `.gitignore`: A default `.gitignore` set up to ignore Luna project build artefacts.